 This course will rely and be heavily graded on active, high quality class participation.
 Therefore, on-time attendance is required for every class except in cases of excused absences: documented serious illness, family emergency, religious observance, or civic obligation.
-Recruiting activities are not acceptable reasons for class absences.
+Recruiting activities and business travel are not acceptable reasons for class absences.
 Please notify me of any absence prior to the start of the class.
-Unexcused absence and/or tardiness will hurt your grade.
+Unexcused absence and/or tardiness are will hurt your grade, potentially materially.